voedger/voedger-internals/README.md

 This documentation provides a detailed description of the internal design and architecture of the Voedger platform.
 It serves as a base for the development and includes the latest designs, which may still be not implemented.

-Voedger platform consists of Voedger Framework and Voedger Server that helps to develop and operate distributed applications.
+Voedger platform consists of **Voedger Framework** and **Voedger Server** that helps to develop and operate distributed applications.

 For user-focused documentation and guidance on using the Voedger platform, please visit [here](https://docs.voedger.io/).

+To read about the notation used visit [here](https://docs.voedger.io/concepts/notation).

 ## Voedger Server